CrediChain/frontend/README.md

 ## Getting Started
 To get started with the CrediChain frontend, follow these steps:

-1. Navigate to CrediChain's URL: `{URL Goes Here}`
+1. Navigate to CrediChain's website: https://credichain.github.io/frontend/

+2. Click on the "For Institutions" or "For Students" tab to access the relevant section.

+3. Select your role (institution or student).

-2. Sign in or sign up via CrediChain's platform.
+4. Log in or sign up via CrediChain's platform.

-3. As an institution, create credentials and discounts.
+5. As an institution, create credentials and discounts.
 As a student, apply and select discounts that suit your needs.

 ## Contributing
 We welcome contributions!
 Please follow these steps to contribute: